 The most iconic shot of the Hungarian Parliament Building is from the Buda side of the river.
-It’s hard to do it during the day since a lot of boats dock right in front of it.
-If you really want that shot, go there after the sun is down.
+It’s hard to do it during the day since a lot of boats are docked right in front of it.
+If you really want that shot, go after the sun is down.
 Boats are gone, and the Parliament Building is illuminated in beautiful golden light.

 The St.Stephens Basilica used to be a theatre where animal fights were hosted when it was restructured as a church in 1810.
 It’s named after the first Hungarian King – Saint Stephen I and his mummified “incorruptible” right hand is still inside the church.